Technogeezer50/24H2_esd2iso/README.md

 file to download again.
 Trying to keep things simple and not require open source utilities (such as aria2) means that the restart capability isn't available.

+## What's the difference between 24H2_esd2iso and w11arm_esd2iso?

+Both have some similar heritage (and needs for their existence).
+The big differences are:

+* 24H2_esd2iso only requires the installation of VMware Fusion. w11arm_esd2iso requires several open source utilities to be installed.
+* 24h2_esd2iso injects the VMware vmxnet3 virtual network driver into the Windows installation ISO (which makes it easier to go through the Windows OOBE setup as a network will be found). w11arm_esd2iso does not install any of the VMware drivers, so network drivers must be installed manually during the Windows Setup process.
+* 24H2_esd2iso only works on Apple Silicon Macs. w11arm_esd2iso works on Macs and Linux (both Intel and ARM architectures).

 ## Licensing